 This tasty chicken coleslaw comes from Charlotte Miller from Food & Joy and is a great spin on the classic coleslaw that incorporates Asian flavours.
 Get the recipe here.

 Minted Melon Salad

-Savor the flavours of summer with this delicious and straight-forward salad using ripe cantaloupe, mint and cilantro.
+Savour the flavours of summer with this delicious and straightforward salad using ripe cantaloupe, mint and coriander.
 If you can tolerate cheese, it's delicious when topped with feta.
-Recipe by Kristy Regan from Vital Food Theraupeutics.
+Recipe by Kristy Regan from Vital Food Therapeutics.

 Grilled Cantaloupe and Prosciutto

 Grilled cantaloupe with prosciutto is the perfect appetizer or side dish for your BBQ.
-The grill adds a touch of caramelization in each bite-sized portion.
+The grill adds a touch of caramelisation to each bite-sized portion.
 Recipe by Kate Scarlata from For A Digestive Peace of Mind.

 Don't skimp on dessert!
 With all the abundance of fresh produce in the summer, desserts using seasonal fruits are a must-have at your Australia Day picnic.
-Here's a few of my favourites.
+Here are few of my favourites.